Greek Constitution of 1952: Rise of Center Union and friction with the king

 Georgios Papandreou and his political party, Center Union, having a moderate reformist platform, gained considerable traction and rose to power in elections of 1963 and later in elections of 1964.
 However, seeds of resentment towards Papandreou from the military grew as they were excluded from salary increases.
 He also made a faint attempt to gain control of the military, which alarmed many officers without weakening them.
 The latter created friction with the King Constantine II, who wanted to be in command of the army and not the elected government.
-In the meantime, the son of Georgios Papandreou, Andreas Papandreou, who had joined Greek politics after 23 years in the United States as a prominent academic, was campaigning by having fierce anti-monarchy and anti-American rhetoric, destabilizing the fragile political equilibrium.
-Andreas Papandreou's militant and uncompromising stance made him a target of conspiratorial accusations from ultra-rightists who feared that following any new elections, which the nearly 80-year-old Georgios Papandreou would likely win, his son would be the actual focus of power in the party.
+In the meantime, the son of Georgios Papandreou, Andreas Papandreou, who had joined Greek politics after 23 years in the United States as a prominent academic, was campaigning by having fierce anti-monarchy and anti-American rhetoric.
+His stance brought him at odds with the Americans, the Palace, the conservative establishment, but also with his father who sought a more moderate approach.
+Andreas's militant and uncompromising stance destabilized the fragile political equilibrium.
+Andreas being supported by his father for the leadership of Center Union made him a target of conspiratorial accusations from ultra-rightists who feared that following any new elections, which the nearly 80-year-old Georgios Papandreou would likely win, his son would be the actual focus of power in the party.
 These incidents caused a dispute between Georgios Papandreou and King Constantine II, leading to the resignation of the former.

 Iouliana

 For the next twenty-two months, there was no elected government, and hundreds of demonstrations took place, with many being injured and killed in clashes with the police, a series of events that was named Iouliana.
 The king, potentially acting within his constitutional rights but politically dubious approach, tried to bring members of the Center Union party to his side and form a government.
-He temporarily succeeded in getting 45 members, including Constantine Mitsotakis, to his side, who later were called 'apostates' by the side supporting Papandreous.
+He temporarily succeeded in getting 45 members, including Konstantinos Mitsotakis, to his side, who later were called 'apostates' by the side supporting Papandreous.
 To end the political deadlock, Georgios Papandreou attempted a more moderate approach with the king, but Andreas Papandreou publicly rejected his father's effort and attacked the whole establishment, attracting the support of 41 members of the Center Union in an effort designed to gain the party's leadership and preventing any compromise.
-The prolonged political instability between the politicians and the king in finding a solution led a group of Colonels to intervene and rule Greece for seven years.